 (d) must display at the top of the sign an approved Quitline logo that is at least 2 cm in height.

+(3) The sign must contain only the words —

+(a) “Tobacco products sold here”; or

+(b) “Tobacco products and smoking implements sold here”,

+as the case requires.

+(4) For the purposes of section 24(1), a health warning sign referred to in regulation 51 must be displayed adjacent to a sign referred to in subregulation (2) or subregulation (3).

 [Regulation 40 inserted in Gazette 28 Feb 2007 p.
-659-60.]
+659-60; amended in Gazette 10 Sep 2010 p.
+4389-90.]

-41. Information signs about availability or prices of tobacco products sold by retailers — specifications
+41. Information signs about availability or prices of tobacco products or smoking implements sold by retailers — specifications

-For the purposes of section 24(1) signage giving information about the availability or price of tobacco products —
+For the purposes of section 24(1) signage giving information about the availability or price of tobacco products or smoking implements —

-(a) must not exceed 1 m2 in area (not including the area occupied by the Quitline logo required by regulation 40(d)); and
+(a) must not exceed —

+(i) in the case of a sign referred to in regulation 40(2) — 1 m2 in area (not including the area occupied by the Quitline logo required by regulation 40(2)(d)); and

+(ii) in the case of a sign referred to in regulation 40(3) — 297 mm x 210 mm in area;

+and

-(b) may comprise one or more signs as long as each sign is the same size and the total area of all the signs does not exceed 1 m; and
+(b) may comprise one or more signs as long as each sign is the same size and the total area of all the signs does not exceed 1 m2; and

-(c) must have a white background with black lettering or a black background with white lettering and no other colouring; and
+(c) must, except for any warning referred to in regulation 40(4), have a white background with black lettering or a black background with white lettering and no other colouring; and

 (d) must not contain lettering or numbers that exceed 1 cm in height; and